Marikoikoiko/algo-study-group/README.md

 ---
 ## 💾 fun github instructions

-### Fork this repository

-if you do this, you can propose answers and an 👤 admin (anyone can be an admin, let me know) approve them.
-So, we can get a compilation of all our answers.

-- Step 1: fork this repository
-- Step 2: Clone the fork to your local drive
-- Step 3: Make changes and update your fork
-- Step 4:  when you open your fork it will tell you that there are changes that are different from the main file.
-Click on Contribute
-- Step 4: create a pull request to merge the changes you've made and add details of what it is

-Here's a good tutorial on it [Making a pull request on github](https://docs.github.com/en/get-started/quickstart/contributing-to-projects)

-The fork is kind of like a branch, but for the repository not just a branch [forking tutorial by TheCodex](https://www.youtube.com/watch?v=nT8KGYVurIU)

-### Or Make a branch
+### Make a branch

 - Step 1: make a branch
 - Step 2: clone that branch to your computer
 - Step 3: make changes
 - Step 4: contribute those changes through a pull request.
 On a branch you can also merge it yourself if you have the permissions.

 On a branch you can work on the document while others are working too and then pull and merge when you are done.